Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

-Figure~\ref{fig:enrollment-scenarios} displays the proportion of enrolled patients for different scenarios throughout the planning horizon at 20\% capacity.
-In line with the screening patterns observed in Figure~\ref{fig:screening-visits-scenarios}, enrollment increases rapidly during the first 5 periods.
-We observe that the best performing implementation (EA Desc.
-Value/Visits) maintains roughly 30\% enrollment across all scenarios, suggesting that there exists an enrollment ``sweet spot".
+Figure~\ref{fig:enrollment_over_time_cap} displays the proportion of enrolled patients for different scenarios throughout the planning horizon at 40\% capacity.
+As expected, enrollment increases rapidly during the first 5 periods.
+The best performing implementation from Scenarios 1 and 2 above (EA Lagrangian) maintains roughly 40\% enrollment across all scenarios, suggesting that there exists an enrollment ``sweet spot".
 Intuitively, this makes sense for two reasons.
 First, if we enroll too many patients, we may not have the capacity to conduct management visits causing patients to drop out (and then need to be re-screened).
 Second, if we do not enroll enough patients, we may not make a large enough impact and we may have excess capacity and over-visit patients, causing them to drop out.
-Again, we see that the EA implementation with the strongest value function approximation can determine the best patient pool size and its composition (the patients who the CHW intervention ought to enroll) to maximize PPC.

-\subsubsection{FBG distribution.}
+\subsubsection{FBG Distribution.}